Prinya Thaewanarumitkul: Proposals for constitutional reform

 Prinya has made several proposals for reform of the Constitution of Thailand.
 These include the eliminating of the requirement that candidates for the House of Representatives must be members of a political party for at least 90 days prior to an election.
 The requirement was originally designed to increase the affiliation that politicians have for political parties, thus increasing the strength of party-based politics.
 Prinya made the suggestion during the Thailand political crisis 2005-2006, during which there was growing public pressure to allow Thai Rak Thai politicians to more easily defect from their party.

 Prinya also criticized the concept of multi-seat constituencies, noting that the system was based on population and not on the equality of people.
 With multi-seat constituencies, "Some provinces, such as Ranong, which has a lower population than other provinces, would get only one MP, but constituencies in larger provinces like Nakhon Ratchasima would get three MPs," he said.

 Assistant rector

 In his position as the assistant rector for student affairs of Thammasat University, he played a role in the controversy around arts senior "Amy" Chotiros Suriyawong who wore a revealing black dress during the 2007 Suphannahong National Film Awards viewed by some as being too sexy.
 Prinya made Amy appear before a press conference to apologize for her actions.
 She was warned that the University might deny her a diploma.
 As a punishment, Prinya ordered her to read books to blind children for 15 days, as well as perform other community services.
-Afterwards, Prinya launched a campaign to urge students to not to dress in a sexy manner, using freshman Social Administration student and Miss Teen Thailand 2002 "Cheer" Tikamporn Rita-apinan as his presenter.
+Afterwards, Prinya launched a campaign to urge students not to dress in a sexy manner, using freshman Social Administration student and Miss Teen Thailand 2002 "Cheer" Tikamporn Rita-apinan as his presenter.